afnanplk/font-online/Readme.md

 - Input Text: Users enter Malayalam text FML (get FML from https://kuttipencil.in/ )in the input field.
 This text serves as the content that will be displayed in the generated image.

-- Font Selection: Users can choose the font for the text from a dropdown list.
+- Font Selection: Users can choose the font for the text from a dropdown list or upload their own .ttf (font file - get .ttf file from https://www.malayalamfont.com/ ).
 They have the option to select from different fonts, including custom fonts that can be uploaded or predefined fonts like "ML_TT_Onam_Bold" or "FML-TT-Beckal_Bold."

 - Font Size and Color: Users can specify the font size (ranging from 40px to 99px) and choose a color for the text using a color picker.